Solihull: Anglo Saxon era

 By the Anglo Saxon era, the forest of Arden was part of the Kingdom of Mercia.
-An assart settlement known as the manor of Ulverlei, meaning 'Wulfhere's clearing' was established, with its centre north east of the hillfort at Shirely.
+An assart settlement known as the manor of Ulverlei, meaning 'Wulfhere's clearing' was established, with its centre north east of the hillfort at Shirley.
 Wulfhere was the first Christian King of all Mercia.
 The settlement was a clearing in the dense woodland of the Forest of Arden, with the land farmed in common.
-The older settlement at Shirely was considered part of the new Manor of Ulverlei.
+The older settlement at Shirley was considered part of the new Manor of Ulverlei.
 This status as a clearing in the countryside is still reflected to this day in the town motto, "Urbs in rure" or "town in the country".

 Local folklore holds that as part of his campaigns against the Viking invasion in the mid 9th century Alfred the Great fought a battle against the Danes at Berry Mound, Shirley.

 After the absorption of Mercia into the rest of England, Ulverlei became the property of the Earls of Mercia.
 The first of these was Leofric, husband of Lady Godiva, heroine of the Warwickshire legend.
 The manor of Ulverlei later passed to Leofric's grandson, Edwin, Earl of Mercia who held it until his death in 1071.
 Leofric's great-nephew, Thorkell of Arden, would become progenitor of the locally prominent Arden family, one of the few Anglo Saxon families to retain their land holdings after the Norman Conquest, and eventually settling in their primary estate in Castle Bromwich, today in the Borough of Solihull.